-This theft is a criminal offence, which involves gaining access to someone’s personal information for making financial fraud.
-One typical example of financial identity theft is fraudsters steal credit card details to make purchases without a credit card holder’s consent.
+This theft is a criminal offense that involves gaining access to someone’s personal information for financial fraud.
+One typical example of financial identity theft is fraudsters stealing credit card details to make purchases without a credit card holder’s consent.
 With more than 271,000 cases, credit card fraud was the most prevalent form of theft in 2019.

 Social Security Identity Theft

 Social security identity theft is another common identity theft type.
-When a thief steals your Social Security number (SSN) and utilizes it to obtain other personal details about you is called social security identity theft.
+When a thief steals your Social Security number (SSN) and utilizes it to obtain other personal details about you, it is called social security identity theft.

 Once a fraudster knows your name, address, phone number, and date of birth, they might use your identity to commit various types of crimes.
 Identity hackers can use your SSN to apply for new credit cards, open new bank accounts, register for home and car loans, and rob your tax return.
 They might even demand Social Security payments that you have received.

-Now you have a good understanding of different types of identity thefts.
-Let’s find out some tips and tricks to protect yourself from these frauds.
+Now, you have a good understanding of different types of identity theft.
+Let’s learn some tips and tricks to protect yourself from these frauds.

-Remember, businesses needs to meet Customer Due Diligence (CDD) and KYC as per the law.
-Failure to these liabilities might impose hefty fines and even imprisonment.
+Remember, businesses need to meet Customer Due Diligence (CDD) and KYC as per the law.
+Failure to meet these liabilities might impose hefty fines and even imprisonment.